Astro-Dude/DSA/Prefix Sum/subArrayRangeSum/question.md

 You are given an array of integers `arr` of size `n`, and multiple queries, each consisting of two integers `l` and `r`.
 For each query, your task is to calculate the sum of elements in the subarray from index `l` to `r` (both inclusive).
 Assume 0-based indexing for the array.

 ### Input Format
-- The first line contains an integer `n` — the size of the array.
+- The first line contains two integers `n` and `q` — the size of the array and the number of queries, respectively.
 - The second line contains `n` integers — the elements of the array.
-- The third line contains an integer `q` — the number of queries.
 - The next `q` lines each contain two integers `l` and `r` — the range of indices for which the sum is to be calculated.

 ### Output Format